life cycle by Bruce Dawe #

 Shakespeare’s rhetorical: The tides of life….” ending in bathos.

-Juxtaposition of four kinds of language:
+Juxtaposition of five kinds of language:

-Ladder to Heaven, hope of salvation
+Christian flood, rapture, voice of god, forswear, Covenant passion, lost, Saints/Demons, Ladder to Heaven, hope of salvation

 .Cliches: Language of football